-The plan proposes two access points from Addison Road South: the primary entrance directly across from the entrance to Wilburn Estates and the secondary entrance located at the most northerly point of the site.
+The plan proposes two access points from Rollins Avenue.
+The proposed extension of Brook Drive crosses the property from north to south, providing a future connection to the property to the south.
 The plan proposes a mixture of public roads, private roads, and alleys.
-The units will provide vehicular access by both front-load garage units and private alleys for rear-load garages.
-Two-car garages are proposed for all of the units; the single-family detached units will be served by front-load and rear-load garages, and the single-family attached units will be served by both integral rear-load garages and detached garages.
+The single-family detached units will provide vehicular access by both front-load garage units.
+Two-car garages are proposed for all of the units.
+The single-family attached units will be served by front-load garages, integral rearload garages, and rear detached garages.